-Sanford Airport is ~60 minutes from Orlando (depending on traffic), so you’ll need to arrange a shuttle or car service.
-Or pick up a rental car when you land.
+Sanford Airport is about 60 minutes from Orlando (depending on traffic), so you’ll need to arrange a shuttle or car service, or pick up a rental car when you land.

-Frontier Airlines often has great sales including “penny fares” which when you include taxes come out to $15 one way on select routes.
-You can get a good deal!
+Frontier Airlines often has great sales including “penny fares” which when you include taxes come out to $15 one way on select routes — you could get a very good deal.

 Frontier flies year-round from 48 US destinations to Orlando, and 10 more destinations seasonally.

 As with other budget airlines, be on the lookout for extra fees.

 JetBlue flies from 21 destinations in the US to Orlando all year long, and beyond to a number of Caribbean and Central American destinations.